 Tea tree oil (aka melaleuca) is an essential oil that has been used for treating various skin conditions for many years because of its antimicrobial and anti-inflammatory properties.
-Having heard so much about how tea tree oil works wonders when it comes to fighting acne and since I always have (feels like it) been battling acne, I thought I would give it a go.
+Having heard so much about how tea tree oil works wonders when it comes to fighting acne and since I’ve always been battling acne (feels like it), I thought I would give it a go.
 I mean who knows right?
 This might be it.

 I have tried everything – topical and oral antibiotics, Benzoyl Peroxide and Salicylic acid.
 Give me a list, and I’ll tick them off.
 A few of them have worked to some degree, but most of them have not.